Update: This article was last updated on 7th January 2025 to reflect the accuracy and up-to-date information on the page.

 Games | Develop classic phone games ('Snake') or invent your own.
 Also, use micro:bit as a scoreboard or timer for different games. |

-Music | Connect a micro:bit to your phone for music control, compose tunes, or turn a banana into a music keyboard! |
+Music | Connect a micro:bit to your phone for music control, compose tunes, or turn a banana into a music keyboard!! |

-Cooking | Build a digital egg timer or attach a micro:bit to a thermometer for the ideal temperature in your Mary Berry Victoria Sponge. |
+Cooking | Build a digital egg timer or attach a micro:bit to a thermometer for the perfect temperature in your Mary Berry Victoria Sponge.. |

-Home & Garden | Place a soil sensor connected to micro:bit; it smiles when your plant is happy or frowns when it needs a drink. |
+Home & Garden | Attach a soil sensor connected to micro:bit; it now smiles when your plant is happy or frowns when it needs a drink.. |

 Is Microbit easy to use?